kirekire95/challenge---2---cra-typescript---yh/README.md

 - Add Image Upload in backend + drag and drop functionality in frontend?
 - Handle expired tokens as well as refresh tokens with the help of reactsecurity
+- User should be logged out or contacted to login again if token is expired?
 - Should be able to edit user without providing everything and just changing what I want, maybe just username

 ### Learnings